 Weight: 7.6 pounds | OS: Win10 Pro | Screen Size: 15.6 Inches |Screen Resolution: 1920×1080|CPU: i7 processor| GPU: NVIDIA Quadro RTX 3000(6GB) | RAM: 32GB |Storage: 512 GB SSD | Price: Check Latest Price

-Both gamers and architects will love the powerful configuration of this beast machine.
-Designed for gaming and designing, Lenovo Ideapad Y700 is equipped with a powerful Intel i7 processor and a whopping 16 GB RAM.
-A large 17.3 Full HD Inches screen offers a larger-than-life viewing experience, much needed for analyzing blueprints and digital drafts.
-It has a hybrid storage space comprising of 1TB SATA hard drive and 512 GB Solid State Drive for quick booting.
+This is the gaming laptop for architects as both gamers and architects will love the powerful configuration of this beast machine.
+Designed for gaming and designing, Lenovo Ideapad Y540 is equipped with a powerful Intel i7 processor and a whopping 16 GB RAM.
+A large 15.6 Full HD Inches screen offers a larger-than-life viewing experience, much needed for analyzing blueprints and digital drafts.
+It has a storage space comprising of 256 GB Solid State Drive for quick booting.
 The state-of-the-art speakers let you enjoy crystal clear music while you work on your drafts.

 With the Intel i7 processor, this model by Lenovo offers rapid performance, and hence, a lot of work gets done in less time.
 The laptop’s top and bottom are equipped with brushed-aluminum panels that ensure smooth finger movement.
-Moreover, the touchpad which is 4.1 x 2.8-inches in size has a smooth and matte texture to it.
-Furthermore, the 17.3-inch display that is non-touch is equipped with an anti-glare coating and hence, you will feel comfortable working on it for a longer duration too.
+Furthermore, the 15.6-inch display that is non-touch is equipped with an anti-glare coating and hence, you will feel comfortable working on it for a longer duration too.

 Pros: